sfast/zeronode/README.md

 ```

-### More of layering.
+### More of layering and grouping of Nodes.
-Nodes can be grouped in layers (and other options) and then allowing to send messages to only filtered nodes.
+- Nodes can be grouped in layers (and other options) and then send messages to only filtered nodes by layers or other options.
-The filtering is done on senders side which keeps all the information about the nodes (both connected to sender node and the ones that sender Node is conencted to)
+- The filtering is done on senders side which keeps all the information about the nodes (both connected to sender node and the ones that
+sender Node is conencted to)

 In this example, we will create one node that will bind in some address, and three nodes will connect to that node.
 2 connected nodes will be in same group, 1 in another.